roamanalytics/roamresearch/Papers/Retrofitting/README.md

   year={2017}
 }

-Expects that the pre-trained Word2Vec from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) is unzipped and placed in the top directory.
+The WordNet and FrameNet experiments expect that the pre-trained Word2Vec from [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) is unzipped and placed in the top directory.